jonbern/fetch-retry/README.md

 ```

 ## Example

-`fetch-retry` works the same way as `fetch`, but also accepts a `retries` property on the options argument.
-If `retries` is not specified, it will default to using 3 retries.
+`fetch-retry` works the same way as `fetch`, but also accepts `retries` and `retryDelay` on the options object.
+If omitted, they will default to 3 retries with a retry delay of 1000 ms.

 ```javascript
 var fetch = require('fetch-retry');